rajpandya737/Anisync/README.md

-# Anisync - Convert your MAL to Osu beatmaps!
+# Anisync - Convert your MAL to Osu maps!

 ## Description